RI-imaging/DryMass/docs/index.rst

 DryMass is a user-friendly quantitative phase imaging analysis software.
-This is the documentaion of DryMass version |release|.
+This is the documentation of DryMass version |release|.

 .. toctree::
    :maxdepth: 4